 Anyone, in contravention of a TPO cuts down, uproots or wilfully destroys a tree, or lops, tops or wilfully damages a tree is a way likely to destroy it is guilty of an offence.
 Anyone found guilty of that offence is liable to a fine of up to £20,000, if convicted in Magistrates Court and in a serious case a person may be committed for trial in the Crown Court and if convicted they are liable to an unlimited fine.
 If a person has carried out works without consent, but has not destroyed the tree, on conviction, they may be fined up to £2,500.

 Trees protected by a TPO are not owned by the Authority, nor is the Authority responsible for their safety or cost of maintenance.

-The Department of Communities and Local Government has information relating to trees protected by a Tree Preservation Order on its web site.
+The Department of Housing, Communities & Local Government's website has more information relating to trees protected by a Tree Preservation Order.